Tesla Inc (TSLA) USD0.001

 Most of the auto industry falls into the medium-risk category in terms of ESG.
 Product governance, particularly around safety, and carbon emissions from products and services are key risk drivers.
 Business ethics, labour relations and direct carbon emissions are also contributors to ESG risk.

-According to Sustainalytics, Tesla's management of ESG risks is average.
+According to Sustainalytics, Tesla's management of ESG risks is strong.

 Tesla key facts